Discovery gains controlling interest in Eurosport International

 Discovery, the media company behind cable channels TLC and Animal Planet, accelerated by nearly a year its original agreement to increase its stake in the European sports broadcasting platform to 51 percent from 20 percent.

-The deal was based on a valuation of about $1.2 billion (902 million euros) for the Eurosport Group.
+The deal was based on a valuation of about $1.2 billion for the Eurosport Group.

 TF1 will still be able to exercise a put option over the remaining 49 percent, which would potentially increase Discovery’s ownership to 100 percent, the companies said in a statement.